sanko/At.pm/README.md

 # Methods

-Honestly, to keep to the layout of the underlying protocol, almost everything is handled in members of this class.
+The API attempts to follow the layout of the underlying protocol so changes to this module might be beyond my control.

 ## `new( ... )`